 In writing their dissertation, students work closely with the dissertation advisor and often with other members of their Dissertation Research Committee.
-Under the direction of the dissertation chair, a student may use either a traditional dissertation format (4 or 5-chapter model), or a 2-chapter journal-article format (see guidelines in Appendix L).
+Under the direction of the dissertation chair, a student may use either a traditional dissertation format (4 or 5-chapter model), or a 2-chapter journal-article format (see guidelines in Appendix L program specific guidance and on the Graduate Studies Office webpage for more general guidance).
 After the Dissertation Research Committee approves the dissertation, the final version of the dissertation must be submitted electronically.
 For detailed instructions on dissertation formatting and submission guidelines visit the University Graduate School page: https://graduate.indiana.edu/thesis-dissertation/formatting/doctoral.html